Wusuluren/py-youdao-dict/README.md

 # py-youdao-dict
-A simple dictionary software using Youdao API
+A simple dictionary software using Youdao API.
-With spelling corrector

 ---
 # TODO:
-    1. Add Chinese translate
+    1. None, won't add new features.